stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.

 The basic approach is simply to create a wrapper for Terraform and OpenTofu.
 This means that a tool that generates commands and sends them to the Terraform or OpenTofu executable for you.
-Wrapping is a common idea, and wrappers have been written with a variety of technologies and programming languages.
+This is a common idea, and wrappers have been written with a variety of technologies and programming languages.
 Since Terraform and OpenTofu are extremely flexible, each wrapper implements specific design choices.

-In this example, the wrapper is designed for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
-It is also specifically designed so that you can use it alongside other tools, or stop using it at any time.
-The components are standard [root modules](#units).
-The tooling only requires that these root modules accept [four specific tfvars](#units).
+In this example, the tooling is designed for monorepos.
+This means that each project repository can contain the code for both the infrastructure and the applications.
+The infrastructure is defined as one or more named components.
+Each infrastructure component can be deployed to multiple environments.
+To ensure that we can continue to maintain these copies of the infrastructure over time, the tooling is designed to ensure that we can use it alongside other tools, and that we can stop using it at any time.

+To achieve these goals, the tooling follows three specific rules:

+- Each component is a [root module](#units)
+- The tooling only requires that each root module implements a small number of [specific tfvars](#units).
+- The tooling does not impose any limitations on the code within the modules

 The wrapper itself is a single [Task](https://taskfile.dev) file that you add to your own projects.
-It does not include code in a programming language like Python or Go, and it is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
-These choices mean that it runs on any UNIX-based system, including CI/CD environments, and it does not require regular updates.
+It does not include code in a programming language like Python or Go.
+These decisions mean that the wrapper will run on any UNIX-based system, including CI/CD environments.
+It is also not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).

 This tooling is built to be distributed as a [Copier](https://copier.readthedocs.io/en/stable/) template.
-Copier enables us to create new projects that include the tooling, and add the tooling to any existing project.
-We can also use Copier to synchronize the copies in our projects with newer versions of the tooling as needed.
-Copier uses Git with Git tags to track releases, so a Copier template can be made available through any code hosting service.
+Copier enables us to create new projects that include the tooling, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.
+Copier uses Git and tracks releases by tags, so a Copier template can be made available through any code hosting service.

 The code for this example tooling is available on GitHub:

 - [https://github.com/stuartellis/tf-tasks](https://github.com/stuartellis/tf-tasks)

 > This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
-The tooling itself is just called `tft`, which is an acronym of _TF Tasks_.
+The tooling itself is just called `tft` (_TF Tasks_).

 ## Requirements